 Wildlife: Beauty and Safety

-- Do not feed any of the wildlife: Though it may be tempting to want to feed the animals that surround you, human food can be extremely dangerous for animals.
+• Do not feed any wildlife: Though it may be tempting to want to feed the animals surrounding you, human food can be extremely dangerous.
 In fact, it could lead to their death.
-Not only could it harm them, but it could encourage them to come back again for more and become all too familiar around humans, becoming aggressive as they are seeking more food.
+It could harm them and encourage them to come back again for more.
+They could become all too familiar with humans and aggressive as they seek more food.

-- Do not touch the wildlife: We know that it can be tempting to want to pet the wildlife as they are so cute, steer clear of doing so.
-Petting wildlife can be harmful to them, could make them aggressive and they can carry diseases.
+• Do not touch the wildlife: We know it can be tempting to want to pet the wildlife as they are so cute, so steer clear of doing so.
+Petting wildlife can be harmful to them, could make them aggressive, and they can carry diseases.

 When is the Best Time to Visit Cascade Gardens?

-Though Cascade Gardens are the most vibrant and colorful through the summer months, between June and September the Banff gardens are in full bloom.
-However the grounds can still be enjoyed throughout all four seasons.
+Though Cascade Gardens are the most vibrant and colorful through the summer months, the Banff Gardens are in full bloom between June and September.
+However, the grounds can still be enjoyed throughout all four seasons.

-Fall – In the fall months, enjoy walking through Cascade Gardens all while admiring the golden foliage.
+Fall – Enjoy walking through Cascade Gardens while admiring the golden foliage in the fall.
 Though the flowers will no longer be there, it is still a lovely walk in and around the site.

-Winter – During the winter months, Cascade Gardens transforms into what is called “In Search of Christmas Spirit“.
+Winter – During the winter, Cascade Gardens transforms into what is called “In Search of Christmas Spirit“.
 As you walk through the grounds, enjoy a story told through the lit-up animal structures throughout the grounds.
 This is a fun activity for people of all ages and one of the best things to do in Banff at Christmas.
-Book your free tickets in advance, plan for approximately 30 minutes for this experience and dress warmly!
+Book your free tickets in advance, plan for approximately 30 minutes for this experience, and dress warmly!

-Spring – Though there isn’t as much to do at Cascade Gardens throughout the spring months, it is still an area that can be enjoyed when breathing in the fresh spring air and appreciating the beauty that surrounds you.
+Spring – Though there isn’t as much to do at Cascade Gardens throughout the spring months, it is still an area that can be enjoyed when breathing in the fresh spring air and appreciating the beauty surrounding you.

 What Can I Do When I Have Finished Visiting Cascade Gardens?